Sightline

 A per-source horizontal bar showing when the source is visible vs. occluded over the sweep time range:

-- Colored segments indicate the source is visible (lit pixel at observer position in the sightmap grid), using the element’s configured color.
+• Colored segments indicate the source is above the local terrain horizon (visible), using the element’s configured color.

-- Time labels along the bottom show UTC timestamps spanning the full time range.
+• Time labels along the bottom show UTC timestamps spanning the full time range (denser when a higher sampling rate is selected).

 Azimuth Lines on Map